 Drug treatment court dockets are growing exponentially in the Commonwealth.
-Much of the recent growth is attributed to the 2012 budget language authorizing the Drug Treatment Court Advisory Committee to consider approval of new drug treatment court dockets providing they utilize existing resources and not request state funds.
+Much of the growth is attributed to the 2012 budget language authorizing the Drug Treatment Court Advisory Committee to consider approval of new drug treatment court dockets providing they utilize existing resources and not request state funds.
 The budget provision provides:

 "Notwithstanding the provisions of subsection O. of §18.2-254.1, Code of Virginia, any locality is authorized to establish a drug treatment court supported by existing state resources and by federal or local resources that may be available.
 This authorization is subject to the requirements and conditions regarding the establishment and operation of a local drug treatment court advisory committee as provided by §18.2-254.1 and the requirements and conditions established by the state Drug Treatment Court Advisory Committee.
 Any drug court treatment program established after July 1, 2012, shall limit participation in the program to offenders who have been determined, through the use of nationally recognized, validated assessment tool, to be addicted to or dependent on drugs.
-However, no such drug court treatment program shall limit its participation to first-time substance abuse offenders only; nor shall it exclude probation violators from participation."1
+However, no such drug court treatment program shall limit its participation to first-time substance abuse offenders only; nor shall it exclude probation violators from participation."

-This report reviews the basic operations and outcomes of Virginia's drug treatment court dockets for FY 2018.
-The analyses provided in this report were based on data entered for participants in Virginia's drug treatment court dockets who were enrolled in a drug treatment court program after July 1, 2013 and completed (successfully or unsuccessfully) a drug treatment court docket program on or before June 30, 2018.
-The information provided includes measures of program participants including demographics, program entry offenses, length of program participation, graduation and termination, and rearrest/reconviction post program completion.
+This report reviews the basic operations and outcomes of Virginia's drug treatment court dockets during FY 2020.
+The analyses provided in this report are based on data for participants who were enrolled in a drug treatment court docket program after July 1, 2013 and completed (successfully or unsuccessfully) a drug treatment court docket program on or before June 30, 2020.
+The information provided includes measures of program participants including demographics, program entry offenses, length of program participation, graduation and termination, and rearrest/reconviction post program exit.

-1 Chapter 780 - 2016 Virginia Acts of Assembly - Item 40.H.2
+2 Chapter 854 - 2020 Virginia Acts of Assembly - Item 39.H.2

-The report is based on 1) data extracted from the drug court database developed and maintained by OES; and 2) arrest data obtained from the Virginia State Police (VSP).
-Details are provided separately for adult and DUI drug treatment court dockets.
+All data provided in this report are based on the following: 1) data extracted from the specialty docket information technology database developed and maintained by OES; and 2) arrest data obtained from the Virginia State Police (VSP).
 The Commission on Virginia Alcohol Safety Action Program (VASAP) requires the local Alcohol Safety Action Programs (ASAPs) to enter data in the Inferno database, and the data is routinely migrated into the drug treatment court docket database.
+On December 31, 2019, Inferno was replaced.